Limitations of SGD for Multi-Index Models Beyond Statistical Queries: General Lower Bound

 \section{General Lower Bound}

 We start by stating the assumptions under which we establish a general lower bound on the rate at which SGD can discover task-relevant directions.
-Our goal here is not to restrict attention to a narrow class of predictors or losses, but rather to identify a small number of structural conditions that isolate the source of optimization complexity described in Section~\ref{sec: capturing_hardness}.
+Our goal here is to identify a small number of structural conditions that isolate the source of optimization complexity described in Section~\ref{sec: capturing_hardness}.
 In particular, the assumptions below are designed to (i) prevent rare pathological events from dominating the dynamics, and (ii) control the scale of the stochastic gradients, when the input dimension $d$ is large, and in a manner that reflects what is common in practice.
-We begin with our assumptions on the input distribution: \begin{assumption}[Sub-Gaussian inputs with norm concentration] \begin{enumerate}[label={(\Alph*)}, ref={1.\Alph*}] \item The inputs $\bx$ are mean-zero, and there exists some $K_1 > 0$ such that for any unit vector $\bv$,
+We begin with our assumptions on the input distribution:\\